Lilreposurfer/MORPH-Mtb-Shiny-application/README.md

 The application can, again, be restarted by clicking the "New analysis" button.
 The spinning flowers indicate if the algorithm is running.

+## allMtbPathways.R script

+This R script was made for advanced bioinformaticians and people who know how to code.

+The input of this script is an Excel file with on each sheet a different pathway of Mtb.
+This data will be written in new files, which are then used to calculate the AUSR-score and the top 6 candidate genes.
+This will again be written in a new file so that the data is easily accessible.
+This way, all of the pathways of Mtb can be analyzed at the same time.